NetetiPavanKumar/REACT-ECOMMERCE-CART/README.md

 ## 📌 Overview

-This project is a **frontend e-commerce cart and checkout system** built using **React.js** with a Node.js + Express backend (for API support).
+This project is a **frontend e-commerce cart and checkout system** built using **React.js** with a **Node.js + Express backend connected to an SQL database**.

-The primary goal of this project is to **practice and strengthen React skills**, including component-based architecture, state management with Hooks, routing, and API integration — while connecting to a backend for dynamic data.
+The primary goal of this project is to **practice and strengthen React skills**, including component-based architecture, state management with Hooks, routing, and API integration — while connecting to a backend for real data persistence instead of relying on localStorage.

 > ⚠️ Note:
 > The **frontend is entirely my work**.
-> The **backend code is third-party** and is included only to power APIs for demonstration purposes.
+> The backend is a **full-stack Node.js + Express + SQL implementation**, used to demonstrate dynamic API integration.

 ---